myStphane/GameAndWatchScripts/README.md

 - UbuntuInstall.txt is a scrappy text file with all my commands ran for an Ubuntu install under an Oracle VM VirtualBox env. for G&W Backup & retro-go
 - On script run, for each option/action, a user key-press is requested, to avoid any miss run actions => user can press Ctrl+C to abort it.

+Debugger:
+- I use a ST-Link V2 (Clone) debugger

 ## 0_menu.sh
 Aim: (my) menu / Ubuntu for the G&W Backup tools